 If you need help, Elegant Themes will do whatever they can to assist you.
 They provide forums and one-on-one support.

-Bloom is one of the best WordPress opt-in plugins on the market, and it ranks highly among thousands of site owners and bloggers.
+Bloom is one of the best WordPress opt-in plugins, and thousands of site owners and bloggers use it.
 Moreover, Bloom satisfies all my needs such as:

 - Easy to use

 - Many customization and display settings, but not too many to overwhelm me

 My open-mindedness and willingness to try Bloom has led to excellent results.
 Its appearance, design, and functionality enable you to grow your email list and convert visitors at high rates.